 Exercise 3: Cluster the words

-Instruction: Divide the following words into two categories: «Visible external body parts» and «Body parts used for activities».
+Instruction: Divide these words into two categories: visible body parts and body parts used for movement.

 Exercise 4: Translate and use in a sentence